In the muscular system, muscle tissue is categorized into three distinct types: skeletal, cardiac, and smooth.

 The 3 types of muscle tissue are cardiac, smooth, and skeletal.
 Cardiac muscle cells are located in the walls of the heart, appear striated, and are under involuntary control.

-What are the 4 main functions of muscles?
+What are the six major types of muscles?